This post may include affiliate links.

 This is what it means when someone has “good vibes” or “bad vibes”.

-I was having a mentally tough time recently and decided to try this as part of my self care kit ideas.
+I recently had a mentally challenging time and decided to try this as part of my self-care kit ideas.

-Like any mental rut, trying to get myself out of the negative thought space was becoming really hard.
-It’s fair to say I was really giving off bad vibes.
+Trying to get me out of the negative thought space was becoming hard, like any mental rut.
+It’s fair to say I was giving off bad vibes.
 So I tried listening to high vibrational music I found on YouTube.
 I have been feeling better the past few days.
-Whether it was that or something else I can never say for sure but either way this ones a keeper for my mental self care kit.
+I can never say whether it was that or something else, but either way, this is a keeper for my mental self-care kit.

 Book – DIY Self Care Kit Item #3

-A simple tip to find any book for your self care survival kit is to type your current problem problem in Amazon.
-I always check some of the reviews and feedback of the books I’m looking at as a guide too.
+A simple tip for finding any book for your self-care survival kit is to type your current problem on Amazon.
+I always check some reviews and feedback on the books I’m looking at as a guide.

 Once you find a book, the rest is done for you!
-Often a lot of books will suggest other books in them.
-Keep a list of them and see what ones feel right to read next!
+Often a lot of readers will suggest other books to them.
+Keep a list of them and see what ones feel suitable to read next!